DannyMichaels/ruby-oop-lesson/readme.md

 # ...
 ```

-We are using `super` to call `Person#say_hi`.
+We are using `super` to call `Person.say_hi`.
 Notice we do not need parens if the superclass's method takes no args!

 ### More `private` methods